 Make it a smoothie bowl

-Use only 1/2 cup of almond milk instead of a full cup, add an extra 1/4 cup of ice, and blend until thick.
+To turn this shake into a smoothie bowl, simply add one-half cup of almond milk instead of a full cup, use an extra quarter cup of ice, then blend until thick.
 Pour into a bowl and top with sliced banana, a tablespoon of granola, a few dark chocolate chips, and a drizzle of peanut butter.
+Eating it with a spoon naturally slows you down, which can help your body register fullness before you've finished.

 Easy Variations

-Chocolate Peanut Butter: Use chocolate protein powder and add 1 tablespoon of unsweetened cocoa powder.
-This tastes remarkably close to a Reese's milkshake.
+- Chocolate peanut butter: Chocolate protein powder plus a tablespoon of unsweetened cocoa.
+Tastes remarkably close to a Reese's milkshake.

-Banana Almond Butter: Swap the peanut butter for almond butter.
-Almond butter has a slightly milder flavor and a touch more vitamin E.
+- Banana almond butter: Swap in almond butter for a milder flavor and a bit more vitamin E.

-Green Protein Shake: Add 1/2 cup of baby spinach and 1/4 of an avocado.
-The banana and peanut butter mask the greens completely, and the avocado makes the texture extra silky.
+- Green protein shake: Add half a cup of baby spinach and a quarter of an avocado.
+The banana and peanut butter cover the greens completely, and the avocado makes the texture noticeably silkier.

-Coffee Protein Shake: Replace the almond milk with 1 cup of cold brew coffee.
-The caffeine plus protein makes this a great pre-workout or morning wake-up shake.
+- Coffee protein shake: Replace the almond milk with a cup of cold brew.
+Caffeine plus protein makes a solid pre-workout or a genuinely functional Monday morning.

 Frequently Asked Questions